-I am currently a student at the University of Chicago, majoring in Mathematics and Computer Science.
+I am a recent graduate of the University of Chicago, where I got a BS in Mathematics with a specialization in Computer Science.
 I have tutored students of all ages and all levels of interest in mathematics.
 I have also worked at the National Museum of Mathematics, encouraging people to explore the beautiful and fun side of math!
 I tutor any and all math students, as well as certain physics courses and preparation for standardized tests.
 When preparing for exams,

 I give the students a guide for how to approach an unfamiliar question, emphasize the importance of careful question reading, and work to build their confidence.
 I make sure the student is always drawing on their understanding of a subject when they are going through a question, and reinforce the connections between the concepts they learn and how to apply them.